akleinloog/website/content/post/my-blog-pt1/index.md

 {{% /alert %}}

 I decided to dedicate both repositories to the public domain and therefore used the [UNLICENSE](https://choosealicense.com/licenses/unlicense/).
-Feel free to use anything you find here as you see fit.
+Feel free to use anything you find there as you see fit.

 The next step is to clone the repository used for the source:
 ```bash